 Hiring your spouse or other relatives

 An advantage to hiring your spouse or other relatives is that you have an employee whom you know well, and who may be more motivated or more flexible than a non-family member.
-And in many family-owned businesses, it’s a powerful way to train the next generation who will take over leadership.
+And in many family-owned businesses, it’s a powerful way to train the next generation who will take over leadership of the company.